Luna (orca): Contact with humans

 By September 2002, Luna was determined to follow boats, such as the Uchuck III, which traveled Nootka Sound regularly to deliver supplies to fishing camps and loggers.
 Luna followed the boat to a dock at Gold River where his curiosity and playfulness caused damage to vessels and a float plane.
 Some people were fined for petting Luna.
 Observers of Luna's friendly behavior concluded that it was not possible to keep him away from people, conceding that human interaction was warranted for his social benefit until he could be reunited with his pod.

-Killer whales are intensely social, and boats and people seemed to provide the companionship and physical contact that L98 would normally have received from his orca pod.
+Killer whales are intensely social, and boats and people seemed to provide the companionship and physical contact that Luna would normally have received from his orca pod.
 Many Gold River residents and tourists found Luna to be highly social, interactive, and playful.

 It is illegal in Canada for observers to disturb a wild marine mammal, and for Southern Resident orcas, a 400 m minimum distance is required.
 Cetaceans which lose their fear of boats generally fare poorly in the long term, as they can be injured by boat propellers.
 DFO posted signs asking the public to keep its distance from Luna, and sent out monitors to educate the public and keep them away from Luna.

 Stewardship

-Over the years 2002-6, interacting programs of stewardship formed to protect L98 Luna, with aspirations of returning him to join his pod in the Pacific.
+From 2002–2006, interacting programs of stewardship formed to protect L98 Luna, with aspirations of returning him to join his pod in the Pacific.
 Beginning in 2002, Canadian and American whale advocacy organizations, some forming a Luna Stewardship Fund, pressured the Canadian and US governments and the public to move L98 Luna out of Nootka Sound and return him to his pod in the open ocean.
 By October 2003, the Canadian Department of Fisheries and Oceans (DFO) was collaborating with the U.S. National Marine Fisheries Service on a plan to lure L98 Luna toward a reunion with his pod where he could hear his family's calls.
 If that plan failed, an alternate plan was to catch L98 Luna in a net pen in the Gold River marina, then transfer him by truck to near Victoria where he would be released to make an acoustic connection with his pod.
 In 2004, the Mowachaht-Muchalaht First Nation people of Gold River —interpreting L98 Luna as their reincarnated tribal chief —opposed DFO attempts to capture him, and used canoes to lead L98 Luna 30 mile westward along Nootka Sound toward the ocean.
 The effort proved unsuccessful when Luna returned to Gold River, and the DFO called off the relocation plans.
 Joint plans by the DFO and Mowachaht-Muchalaht First Nation people for Luna's stewardship persisted through early 2006.